© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Royal Military Canal, Iden Lock is a scheduled monument protected by Historic England under reference 1003259.
 View the official record →

-Iden Lock is a structure associated with the Royal Military Canal, a defensive waterway constructed between 1804 and 1809 during the Napoleonic Wars to protect the Romney Marsh and surrounding coastal areas of Sussex and Kent against potential French invasion.
+Royal Military Canal, Iden Lock is a navigable waterway structure constructed during the Napoleonic Wars as part of Britain's coastal defence infrastructure.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003259.

 Royal Military Canal, Iden Lock is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003259.